arctern-io/arctern-docs/doc-en/source/restful/api/function/choroplethmap.md

 ### Python

-The example uses Python's `requests` library to call `Arctern RESTful API`.
+Examples in this article use Python's `requests` library.
 Run the following command to install `requests`:

 ```bash
 pip install requests
 ```

-Here is an example of calling the `choroplethmap` API:
+Sample code:

 ```python
 import requests